-These institutions offer an authentic, classical education rooted in the great books, trivium, and quadrivium, each according to a particular flavor or emphasis.
-We are happy to endorse their faculties and curricula.
+These institutions offer (or have offered) an authentic, classical education rooted in the great books, trivium, and quadrivium, each according to a particular flavor or emphasis.
+We are happy to promote and endorse their faculties and curricula.

 Think we missed one?
 Email us here (email@example.com).

-What if I enrolled in one of those Institutions but never graduated?
+What if I enrolled in one of those institutions but dropped out prior to graduation?

-Only upon current students or graduates of the above Institutions is Fellowship conferred.
-Fellowship is revoked if a student terminates his or her studies prior to graduation.
+Only upon current students or graduates of the above Institutions is Lifetime Fellowship conferred.
+Fellowship is revoked if a student terminates his or her studies prior to completion.

 How much does it cost?